 Yom Kippur brings the 10 days of the Jewish New Year to a close.
 We gather to observe Erev Yom Kippur, known as Kol Nidre, to provide further opportunities for individual reflection and to listen to the haunting melody of Kol Nidre.
 On Yom Kippur day, we consider how our actions affect the greater community.
 We examine the world, but look inside ourselves to see how we can make a difference.
 We think about what we have been doing with our lives to meet our prophetic tradition of Tikkun Olam, repairing the world.
 At the Jewish Cultural Society, we believe that only by doing for others can we overcome our transgressions against others, ourselves, and the problems of our society.

-Yom Kippur observances usually take place in the JCC of Greater Ann Arbor, but will be held via Zoom in 2021.
+Yom Kippur observances take place in the JCC of Greater Ann Arbor.

-To close the high holidays, we usually gather for a community potluck at the end of Yom Kippur.
-This year, we will break the fast in our homes as part of a virtual event, chatting with each other over Zoom as we eat.
+To close the high holidays, we usually gather for a community potluck at the end of Yom Kippur at the JCC of Greater Ann Arbor.